utdanningno/utd-arbeidsmarked_visualisering/README.md

 # Labour market data visualization tools

+*Use NVM for supported Node version with `nvm install`.*

 This module contains the dataviz tool to generate working market bar/tree charts for the utdanning.no website.

 Developed for utdanning.no by [Lapidus interactive](https://lapidus.se/case-studies) in 2019.

 ## Components